 You can save water and energy, help the environment and keep money in your pocket with a few simple changes to use water more efficiently.
 WaterSense — an Environmental Protection Agency (EPA) program that seeks to protect the future of our nation’s water supply — estimates the average American household spends up to $500 per year on water and sewer bills.
 A few easy changes could save you about $170 per year.

 One of the easiest ways to save water is to install water-efficient products.
 The EPA WaterSense label helps you select water-efficient faucets, showerheads and toilets that are independently certified to use at least 20 percent less water and perform as well as, or better than, less efficient products.

 WaterSense offers the following facts and simple steps to help you

 start saving water.
-It’s as easy as check, twist and
+It’s as easy as check, twist and replace.

 - Check for leaks.
 A leaky toilet can waste 200 gallons of water a day.
 To check if your toilet has a leak, place a drop of food coloring in the tank and wait 10 minutes.
 If the color shows in the bowl without flushing, you have a leak.
 Fixing the leak may be as simple as replacing the toilet’s flapper.

 - Twist on a WaterSense-labeled bathroom faucet aerator to use 30 percent less water without a noticeable difference in flow.

 - Replace a showerhead with a WaterSense-labeled model that uses 20 percent less water, but provides strong flow and spray.
 In a year, you could save more than 2,700 gallons of water, equal to the amount of water needed to wash 88 loads of laundry.
 If every U.S. household installed WaterSense showerheads, in one year we could save more than 250 billion gallons of water and about $2.5 billion in energy costs for heating the water.